diefenbach/django-lfs/docs/user/catalog/products.rst

 Within this tab you can add images to the product.

 Add images
-    Click on the ``Add images`` button and select as many images as you want. whitin your browsers popup window.
+    Click on the ``Add images`` button and select as many images as you want within your browsers popup window.
 You can use shift click to select a range of images at once and ctrl (cmd for apple users) click to select more images.
 Now click on open to start the upload process.
 You will now see a progress bar meanwhile your images are being uploaded.